 Rounding out our top three is this First Alert CO Alarm.
 Similar to our #2 pick, this detector has a six-foot extension cord to allow it to be mounted other places besides being directly plugged into an outlet.

 We consider it to be one of the best because it has excellent user feedback, similar to our top two.
-The downsides are that the warranty is a bit shorter and the life expectancy is not listed.
+It also has a 7 year life expectancy.

 If you’re looking for a smoke and carbon monoxide alarm in one, you’ll be hard-pressed to find one better than Nest Protect.
 This is the only CO detector in this article that is WiFi enabled.
 It alerts you through your iPhone, iPad or Android device when the battery is low or when the alarm sounds.

 Nest is in its 2nd generation, and we are pleased to see that the issues with the 1st generation have been addressed.
 Depending on your preference, you can purchase a battery operated or hardwired alarm.
 This detector is more expensive than our top 3, but it will save you on the cost of purchasing both a smoke and CO detector and installing them separately.
 Having it alert you when not home could also help you save lives faster.

 Carbon Monoxide Detector Placement Tips Infographic

 To share this infographic on your site, simply copy and paste the code below:

 Fire officials recommend replacing your CO detectors every 3-5 years.
 However, some alarms have a built-in end-of-life feature.
 Unfortunately, just because you have one of these in your home doesn’t mean it’s working.
 Watch the video below to see why it’s crucial to check your CO alarms.

 Don’t Forget Smoke Detectors Too